Skip to main content

 Copying .eopkg files to the local repository

-To use your locally built .eopkg files as a dependencies for another package, you must copy the regular package file, and any accompanying -devel packages to the local repository directory /var/lib/solbuild/local.
+To use your locally built .eopkg package files as dependencies for another package, you must copy the regular package files, and any accompanying -devel package files to the /var/lib/solbuild/local local repository directory.

 To copy all .eopkg files within a directory to the local repository, use the following command: